Metaphysicist1/Food-Delivery-Analysis/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or additional features, please open an issue or submit a pull request.

-## Acknowledgments

-- Thank you to all the contributors and data sources that made this project possible.

 ## Contact
-For any inquiries or feedback, feel free to reach out to me at [your email address].
+For any inquiries or feedback, feel free to reach out to me at **edgarabasov1@gmail.com**

----

-Happy analyzing!